KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 Once dictation is done, the app should return to the keyboard to let it handle the dictated text.

-KeyboardKit Pro used to have a `PreviousAppNavigator` to automatically navigate back to the keyboard, but this stopped working in iOS 17.
+KeyboardKit Pro used to automatically navigate back to the keyboard, but this stopped working in iOS 17.
 A new implementation that worked great was then rejected by Apple, due to using private APIs.

-KeyboardKit can't add this code, since it would cause *all* apps to be rejected.
-To add a custom back navigation implementation, you can inherit ``Dictation/ProKeyboardService`` and override ``Dictation/ProKeyboardService/tryToReturnToKeyboard()``:
+For now, KeyboardKit Pro tries to work around this limitation by using the ``DictationContext``'s ``KeyboardHostApplicationProvider/hostApplication`` property to identify and open the previoysly active app.
+Since this approach only supports the most popular apps, it may fail in many cases.

+If the back navigation fails, your dictation screen should inform the user how to return to the keyboard, which is done by swiping back.
+You can also override ``Dictation/ProKeyboardService/tryToReturnToKeyboard()`` to customize the back navigation, using a custom dictation service:

 ```swift
 class CustomDictationService: Dictation.ProKeyboardService {